-Rather than requiring two stages of formal consultation as has already been done for the (now adopted) BCCS, the change in the regulations in mid-2008 places emphasis on continuous engagement up to publication.
-However, it is anticipated this will involve 2 stages, akin to 'Issues & Options' and 'Preferred Options' as well as continuing engagement.
+8 Rather than requiring two stages of formal consultation as was done for the (now adopted) BCCS, the change in the regulations in mid-2008 places emphasis on continuous engagement up to publication.
+However, it was anticipated this would involve 2 stages, akin to 'Issues & Options' and 'Preferred Options' as well as continuing engagement.
+Following Publication it was necessary to undertaken further consultation on Pre-Submission Modifications.